jpablocrdn/Power-BI/README.md

 # Power-BI
-Four interactive reports made in power bi with their respective data
+Four interactive reports made in Power BI with their respective data